philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 Arguably event systems require a form of coupling since Object B needs to know the names of the events to subscribe to, but it's quite a bit looser coupling than if Object A needed to know Object B's public methods.

 HTML classes are very similar.
-Instead of a CSS file defining complex selectors (which, using the analogy, is equivalent to knowing the HTML's internal interface), it can simply define the look of a visual component via a single class.
+Instead of a CSS file defining complex selectors (which, continuing the analogy, is equivalent to knowing the HTML's internal interface), it can simply define the look of a visual component via a single class.
 The HTML may then choose to use that class or not use it.
 The CSS doesn't need to care.

-Likewise, JavaScript doesn't need complex DOM traversal functions that also require an intimate knowledge of the HTML structure, it can simply listen for the user's interaction with elements that contain the agreed-upon class names.
+In the same way, JavaScript doesn't need complex DOM traversal functions that also require an intimate knowledge of the HTML structure, it can simply listen for the user's interaction with elements that contain the agreed-upon class names.

 Classes should be the glue that connects your HTML, CSS, and JavaScript together.
 In my experience they're are the easiest and best way to connect the three technologies without intermingling them too much.